Justin-Tan/particle2seq/README.md

 * Port to Pytorch

 ### Contact
-Feel free to contact me at [justin.tan@coepp.org.au](mailto:justin.tan@coepp.org.au) for access to the dataset or questions about the model.
+Feel free to open an issue or contact me at [justin.tan@coepp.org.au](mailto:justin.tan@coepp.org.au) for access to the dataset or questions about the model.